-In ARMv6-M, ARMv7-M, and ARMv8-M, the architectural exception handling mechanism preserves all processor registers, and a standard function return can cause an exception return.
-Therefore, specifying the interrupt attribute does not affect the behavior of the compiled output.
-However, ARM recommends using the interrupt attribute on exception handlers for clarity and easier software porting.
+In Armv6-M, Armv7-M, and Armv8-M, the architectural exception handling mechanism preserves all processor registers, and a standard function return can cause an exception return.
+Therefore, specifying this attribute does not affect the behavior of the compiled output.
+However, Arm recommends using this attribute on exception handlers for clarity and easier software porting.